Last Days of Coney Island: Plot

-In 1960s Brooklyn, little person Shorty (Omar Jones) contemplates his lonely life as a freak show act on Coney Island.
+In 1960s Brooklyn, little person Shorty contemplates his lonely life as a freak show act on Coney Island.
 He is routinely beaten up by customers and carnival employees.
 One night, he catches his mother, a fortune teller, having sex with a clown; Shorty violently murders them both, catching the attention of the mafia.

-Shorty is infatuated with the prostitute Molly (Tina Romanus), who is in love with the cop Max (Robert Costanzo).
-At a police hangout, Max's partner Louie (Rick Singer) suggests busting the whorehouse where Molly works; Max reluctantly agrees on the condition that Molly is escorted out first.
+Shorty is infatuated with the prostitute Molly, who is in love with the cop Max.
+At a police hangout, Max's partner Louie suggests busting the whorehouse where Molly works; Max reluctantly agrees on the condition that Molly is escorted out first.
 During the raid, Max finds Molly still working; she is promptly arrested, leaving Max in tears.
 In a nearby bar populated by cross-dressers, Louie reveals that he planned for Molly to be arrested, leaving Max for himself.

 Five years later, Shorty is now a mob collector, demanding money from the freak show workers.
 When a clown refuses to pay, Shorty butchers him in front of everyone.
 Despite Louie's constant affection, Max is still pining over Molly.
 Louie is fed up and leaves Max to fend for himself on the boardwalk.
 On his way home, Max meets Molly, just released from prison; he claims that he's changed too much to continue their relationship and leaves.
 Shorty witnesses their meeting and shoots Molly in cold blood.

 Max is arrested for Molly's death and savagely beaten by the cops.
 The mob questions Shorty about the murder; he blames Lee Harvey Oswald, prompting his own assassination at the hands of Jack Ruby.
 The lights dim on Coney Island while Louie, dejected, drives off into the night.